philgyford/django-hines/README.md

 See details on the `./run` script below for running things inside the containers.

-VS Code will use the python environment on the web Docker container for autocompletion etc.
+To have VS Code know what python packages are available you'll need to set up a pipenv environment on your host machine:

+    $ pipenv install --dev

+This is *only* used for this purpose.
+It's apparently possible to use another Docker "remote container" in VS Code but it was way too fiddly for any benefit, compared to this.

 ### Front-end assets